libxml-raku/LibXML-raku/docs/Node.md

 If the node has any content (such as stored in a `text node `) it can get requested through this function.

 *NOTE: * Element Nodes have no content per definition.
-To get the text value of an Element use textContent() instead!
+To get the text value of an element use textContent() instead!

 ### method textContent